Jill writes abstracts of academic and technical books for the Protoview database. She holds a bachelors degree in German.

 In 2015, a hairdresser strongly recommended the Nioxin system so I purchased the System 4 starter kit, which is for noticeably thinning hair that has been chemically treated.
 I dye my hair at the salon twice a year to hide my gray and add a little thickness to my fine hair.

 The Nioxin worked.
-As the months went on, my hair got thicker and thicker, I was thrilled.
+As the months went on, my hair got thicker and thicker, and I was thrilled.
 One problem though, my hair was suddenly frizzy.
 I thought it was due to the gray hair having a different texture, but it was actually the Nioxin system drying my hair as I've since learned from another hairdresser and online reviews.

 One odd thing about Nioxin starter kits: sometimes the shampoo is twice as big as the conditioner.
 The bottles should be the same size.
 I actually go through the conditioner faster than the shampoo because the minty-scented shampoo lathers up really well.

-Paul Mitchell Anti-thinning Scalp Care
+Paul Mitchell Anti-Thinning Scalp Care

 Around the beginning of 2017, my salon stopped carrying Nioxin and said the Paul Mitchell system was much better and had safer ingredients.
 I don't think the safer ingredient argument holds any weight, although I don't like that Nioxin has sulfates.
 When I ran low on Nioxin in July I bought the Paul Mitchell starter kit.

 The Paul Mitchell line was working well for me and no more frizz.
 My hair went back to being soft.
 Great!
 The tonic that is applied twice daily runs out quickly and is a bit pricey.
-When I went in buy more, the manager told me I only needed to apply once daily.
-Well guess what, my hair starting falling out again.
+When I went in to buy more, the manager told me I only needed to apply once daily.
+Well, guess what, my hair started falling out again.
 I've gone back to twice daily and am seeing some improvement but the front of my hair has become quite thin quickly.

 Minoxidil is the only product clinically proven to slow hair loss and promote hair growth.
 My doctor recommended it when I pointed out my hair loss during an annual exam.
-Minoxidil worked well for me, it did stop my hair from falling out.
+Minoxidil worked well for me—it did stop my hair from falling out.
 So why am I currently not using it?
 Rogaine doesn't help add volume to the individual hairs whereas both the Nioxin and Paul Mitchell systems help thicken up existing hair.

-And the main problem with Rogaine is it can promote facial hair growth.
+And the main problem with Rogaine is that it can promote facial hair growth.
 Hair is now growing on my temples where I never had hair previously, and I see more peach fuzz on my face overall.

 The best price for Rogaine is the Costco version sold under the Kirkland brand.
 I've bought it reliably through Amazon many times with no quality issues.
 The suggested dose for women is 2% due to dermatitis and itching, which has never been a problem for me.
-I used the 5% dose but only applied once daily instead of twice.
+I used the 5% dose but only applied it once daily instead of twice.

 I'm on the fence right now as to whether the Paul Mitchell line is actually as effective as Nioxin and would like to hear others' experiences.
 The good results with Paul Mitchell may have merely been the lingering benefits of the Nioxin.
 One solution moving forward may be to use a supplemental conditioner in conjunction with the Nioxin line.
-I'll update this article in a couple months, hopefully with thicker hair!
+I'll update this article in a couple of months, hopefully with thicker hair!

 © 2017 Jill Townley